NKI-CCB/imfusion/docs/getting_started.rst

 *T2/Onc2* and Piggybac transposons are available in the GitHub `respository
 <https://github.com/jrderuiter/imfusion/tree/develop/data>`_.

-Finally, for generating the exon-level expression counts, IM-Fusion needs a flattened exon representation of the reference gene features (in GTF format).
+For generating the exon-level expression counts, IM-Fusion needs a flattened exon representation of the reference gene features (in GTF format).
 This file is most easily generated from the reference gene features using the ``dexseq_prepare_annotation.py`` script from DEXSeq_.
 Using this script,